ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 ## osu! originals

 As is usual with World Cups, we have had the pleasure of working with various artists to produce some amazing music.
-Please give these 10 certified bangers a listen!
+But that's not all, the design team once more went all out to produce some absolute masterpieces for us this year as well.
+It's visual and auditory stimulation providing an experience like no other.
+Please make sure to give these 10 certified bangers a listen!

 ### Round of 16